TyLaurienteSkyBoxLabs/git-helper/README.md

   * To create a shortcut that can only be used in the current profile, add `current` to the end of the command.
 Ex: `gith shortcut testName "program Fodler/testProgram.py" current`
   * Note that when using the `current` option, you must not be on the "default" profile.
 Meaning you must first run the `add-profile` command.
   * Note that if a shortcut exists as both a global and a profile specific, the profile specific command will be used.
+* `gith remove-shortcut $shortcut_name [$current]`
+  * This command will remove an existing shortcut.
+  * To remove a global shortcut, simply run the command with the shortcut name Ex: `gith remove-shortcut testName`
+  * To remove a profile specific shortcut from the current profile, run the command with the shortcut name and add `current` at the end.
+Ex: `gith remove-shortcut testName current`
+  * Note that when using the `current` option, you must not be on the "default" profile.
 * `gith shortcut $shortcut_name`
   * This command will execute an existing shortcut.
   * To execute an existing shortcut, simply enter its name when running.
 Ex: `gith shortcut testName`